adamfowleruk/mljs/planning.md

   7. Using MLJS to explore data - Integrated charts, co-occurence, map, query bar
   8. Loading triples with MLJS.
 How to use a simple JSON structure to load standalone facts.
   9. Configuring an ontology to power Semantic Queries with Sparql.
 How to customise a sparql query bar widget, and create a subject browsing page
+ - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
+  - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
+Need to add Title support somehow
+  - Add annotation support in constraints and facets functions
+  - IN PROGRESS Use annotations in widgets
+   - DONE Sort widget
+   - searchfacets widget
+ - IN PROGRESS Core: Search Options builder
+  - hide sem:triple elements from snippet highlighting
+  - Don't return sem:triples documents at all by default
+  - DONE actually write the pathConstraint function!
+  - Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1) - because using JSON mode???

+Floating PoC Targets
+ - CSV Import improvements / testing
+  - Checkout XSLT upload and transform method
+  - Test PAF file format
+ - Nice to have: Widgets: Browse related Subjects in node diagram

+Targets for 1.2 (Dec 2013)
+ - Widgets: HighCharts
+  - Support multiple series, axes and searchcontexts (how?) -> Use work in OpenLayers as a base
+ - Docs: Further video tutorials
   10. Combining Document and Semantic search.
 Extend the semantic page to show 'related documents'.
 Create a data explorer page to show subject and embedded document information.
   11. Creating an application.
 Linking existing pages together with actions.
 Search for content, view document metadata, download the related PDF version.
   12. Customising the Chrome of your application.
 How to customise an entire MLJS based Roxy hybrid app for a particular client's web theme.
   13. Using MLJS with your favourite widget library.
 Using an AngularJS page controller and widgets integrated with MLJS powered widgets
   14. Writing your own widget I. Create a search metrics widget with a refresh button to re-execute the search.
   15. Writing your own widget II.
 Create a multiple document upload widget, with progress bar, named collection, and link to a search page to show those just uploaded.
- - NOT A BUG searchfacets or searchbar widgets using facet title, not constraint name, to indicate constraint added to searchbar (also for lookup/matching)
-  - NA Actually, there is no 'facet title' just that constraint name and field name are generally the same.
-Need to add Title support somehow
-  - Add annotation support in constraints and facets, and use these in the searchfacets widget
- - IN PROGRESS Core: Search Options builder
-  - hide sem:triple elements from snippet highlighting
-  - Don't return sem:triples documents at all by default
-  - DONE actually write the pathConstraint function!
-  - Investigate why REST insists upon some elements having indexes in the JSON namespace as well as the one required (E.g. xhtml and h1) - because using JSON mode???

-Targets for 1.2 (Dec 2013)
- - Widgets: HighCharts
-  - Support multiple series, axes and searchcontexts (how?) -> Use work in OpenLayers as a base
  - App Builder to MLJS+Roxy automated conversion
   - Point at Roxy generated App Builder download / local file system copy of appbuilder folder
   - Copy over rest extensions as required